 Gasoline vapors are comprised of a mixture of VOCs.
-As mentioned above in response to Question 10 VOCs are a precursor to the formation of ozone.
+As mentioned above in response to Question 10, VOCs are a precursor to the formation of ozone.
 Some VOCs are chemical compounds that are considered hazardous air pollutants.
-This proposed rulemaking would keep emissions of these VOC at current levels, which would both keep ozone formation in check and reduce human exposure to toxic compounds.
-Annual leak testing and repair rather than triennial leak testing would keep annual VOC emission between 548 and 1,300 tons lower in the 5-county Philadelphia area, and between 375 and 880 tons lower in the Pittsburgh area.
-In addition, low permeation hoses would reduce evaporative emissions in the 5-county Philadelphia and 7-county Pittsburgh areas by 200 tons per year.
-ECO nozzles, by reducing spills more than conventional nozzles, would reduce annual evaporative emissions by 108 tons and 73 tons in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively.
-In addition, an equal amount of gasoline from nozzles spills would be prevented from reaching sources of surface and ground water.
-This proposed rulemaking would reduce toxic chemicals in the environment and would reduce human exposure in the surrounding community, especially for those who work and fill their vehicles at GDFs.
+This final-form rulemaking keeps emissions of these VOCs at current levels, which keeps ozone formation in check and reduces human exposure to toxic compounds.
+Annual leak testing and repair rather than triennial leak testing will keep annual VOC emission between 548 and 1,300 tons lower in the 5-county Philadelphia area, and between 375 and 880 tons lower in the Pittsburgh area.
+In addition, low permeation hoses will reduce evaporative emissions in the 5-county Philadelphia and 7-county Pittsburgh areas by 200 tons per year.26 ECO nozzles, by reducing spills more than conventional nozzles, will reduce annual evaporative emissions by 108 tons and 73 tons in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively.27 In addition, an equal amount of gasoline from nozzles spills will be prevented from reaching sources of surface and ground water.
+This final-form rulemaking reduces toxic chemicals in the environment and reduces human exposure in the surrounding community, especially for those who work and fill their vehicles at GDFs.